Dixie Walesbilt Hotel: History

 The interior of the building was even more ornate than the exterior.
 It featured shopping arcades, Italian-made ceilings and column capitals, a drinking fountain by Ernest A. Batchelder, Georgia Pink and Vermont Verde antique marble floors by Georgia Marble Company, a wrought iron balustrade, and a central mezzanine.
 Construction is of steel-reinforced poured concrete in post-and-beam method, without bearing walls.

-The building suffered only superficial damage during the hurricanes of 2004.
+In the 1970s, the hotel became The Hotel Royal Walesbilt.
+It was again renamed the Hotel Grand by New York owner Victor Khubani during the 1980s.

 On August 31, 1990, the hotel was added to the U.S. National Register of Historic Places.

-In 1995 it was sold at auction and closed.
+In 1995, the hotel was sold at auction and closed.
 The interior was partially dismantled for reconstruction, which was never completed.

+The building suffered only superficial damage during the hurricanes of 2004.

-In February 2010, a redevelopment agreement was proposed between the City of Lake Wales and a private sector developer led by Ray Brown to return the hotel to its original finishes and repurpose the building as 19,500 square foot Boutique Hotel with commercial space.
+In 2010, an agreement was proposed between the City of Lake Wales and developer Ray Brown to restore the hotel.

+In 2025, the city took back ownership of the hotel and solicited developers to restore it.